-When practiced progressively with a clever approach.
-Horse stance practice can save you time by helping you get more flexible and strong hips, simultaneously.
+When practice progressively with a clever approach, the horse stance can save you time by helping you get flexible and strong hips simultaneously.

 Achieving the horse stance hold with correct technique, for periods of 2 minutes and beyond has many carry-over benefits that will help your squat, dead-lift, jumping abilities and overall lower body athleticism.

 In order to hold position in Ma Bu for a prolonged period, your skeleton must be aligned as evenly as possible, and you must learn how to regulate your flow of internal energy or chi.

 The more you’re out of alignment you are, the harder it is for energy to flow and the more painful the stance will be in specific areas of your body.

 For example – if you slouch your back forward, your neck can become sore and tire quickly.
 If you lean back too much, your hips will be taking more weight than necessary and thus tire faster.

 Each time you experience too much loading in a specific area, it’s your body giving you a signal to find better alignment, and allow energy to flow through that area.

 The more you listen to these signals and adjust your position accordingly, the better awareness you’ll have of how your body is aligned from the inside, rather than just relying on external stimulus.
 I call this internal presence.

 The skill of internal presence can deeply enrich the way you experience and understand your body in every moment of your life.

 Beneath it all I find the horse stance is a powerful tool that teaches you the process of letting go; letting go of tension, letting go of ego, letting go of the jumble of thoughts.